josephdwyer/cue/README.md

-cue register {path/to/existing/.cue (optional, uses pwd)}  //register a project (take you through Q/A to setup project) cue unregister project-name  //unregister a project (make cue unaware of it) cue workon project-name      //fire up 'workon' task to switch to said project cue task {task name}         //fire off task (either global and/or overridden local task in a project)
+cue register {path/to/existing/.cue (optional, uses pwd)}  //register a project (take you through Q/A to setup project) cue unregister project-name  //unregister a project (make cue unaware of it) cue workon project-name      //fire up 'workon' task to switch to said project cue {task name}         //fire off task (either global and/or overridden local task in a project)
 ```

 You could also potentially run tasks on related (or dependant) projects without having to switch projects